bluenote-1577/sylph/README.md

 > [!IMPORTANT]
 > All documentation for sylph is migrating to https://sylph-docs.github.io/.
 >
-> The GitHub versions of the README/Wikis/Manuals will be frozen and removed in the near future.
+> The GitHub versions of the README/Wikis/Manuals are now OUTDATED.

 ## Introduction